 - Automated Network Deployment: Building a VPN Between Google Cloud and AWS: supports automatically deploying VPN connections between Google Cloud and AWS using Terraform.

 - Microsoft Azure: supports static routes only.

 Transfer speed and latency

 When using managed VPN tunnels, data still follows the same internet path as if data was directly exchanged by using public IP addresses.
 The latency observed should be similar to the previous option with only a small latency overhead for the VPN tunnel.
-The available bandwidth is limited by the maximum bandwidth per VPN tunnel on Google Cloud (1.5 Gbps), the other CSP, and the available bandwidth over the internet path, whichever is lowest.
+The available bandwidth is limited by the maximum bandwidth per VPN tunnel on Google Cloud (up to 3 Gbps), the other CSP, and the available bandwidth over the internet path, whichever is lowest.